traefik-tech-blog/traefik-sre-metrics/README.md

-# traefik-sre-metrics
+# Capture Traefik Metrics for Apps on Kubernetes with Prometheus

-The repository contains configuration for the following components:
+The repository contains configuration files of [this tutorial](https://traefik.io/blog/capture-traefik-metrics-for-apps-on-kubernetes-with-prometheus/).
- - Prometheus
- - Traefik v2
- - HttpBin